DavidCWebs/vim-cheatsheets/search-replace.md

 - The string "rem" is added to the processed data

 The `printf()` format specifier can be used to set precision - in this case, 2 significant figures after the decimal: `"%.02f"`.

+The second example with the "very magic" setting means you can use unescaped parentheses to capture the group, and you don't need to escape the `+` symbol (which denotes one or more of the preceding characters).

 [See this thread][2] for more.